Can you save yourself, or do you need to be saved spirituality in order to get help?

 4. Concrete feelings which develop your emotional intelligence.

-It won’t feel like a sacrifice anymore because the pros outweigh the cons.
-Self-help is spiritual.
-An inner spirit from God is available within you 24/7.
+Self-help is deeply intertwined with spiritual awareness, as it allows your inner spirit, from God, to illuminate the path towards personal growth and fulfillment.
+This inner spirit from God is available within you 24/7, a constant source of support, clarity, and resilience.
 You don’t need to log a call, book an appointment, or pay any money to get help from your spirit.
-God is free and He is the best help you can use everyday.
+The divine presence of God is free and readily accessible, offering the best guidance and assistance for your everyday challenges and aspirations.

 We all need help.
 Growth is a lifelong practice.
 You need to sacrifice something in order to get something.
 God says give (confess) all of your sins to Him… openthebible.org states:

-“Two Important Truths About Confession
+Two Important Truths About Confession

 • You can confess your sins directly to God.
 You do not need to confess to a pastor, priest, or spiritual leader to be forgiven. …

 • James tells us to confess our sins to one another.
-Therefore, confess your sins to one another and pray for one another, that you may be healed.”
+Therefore, confess your sins to one another and pray for one another, that you may be healed.

 Confessing to God is the first step.
 You can do it by yourself; wherever you are, in whatever situation you’re going through.
 God listens and He doesn’t judge.
 Then go to a place where you can find help like a church or institution which helps the type of issue or pain you’re going through.